-As Christians we are part of the Kingdom of God.
-And the Kingdom of God is big!
+Christians are part of the kingdom of God and it is big.
 However, sometimes Christians can give the opposite impression.
-We can be guilty of emphasizing an aspect of the Kingdom at the expense of the whole, therefore making the Kingdom seem small and negative.
-The church at Rome had given the impression that the Kingdom was about eating and drinking.
-They had made the Kingdom tiny and petty.
-In this message on Romans 14:17, Dr. Martyn Lloyd-Jones asks the contemporary church what impression do we give the world about the Kingdom?
-What do we say is essential to Christianity?
+They can be guilty of emphasizing an aspect of the kingdom at the expense of the whole, making the kingdom seem small and negative.
+The church at Rome had given the impression that the kingdom was about eating and drinking.
+They had made the kingdom tiny and petty.
+In this message on Romans 14:17 titled “A Sense of Balance (2),” Dr. Martyn Lloyd-Jones asks the contemporary church what impression they give the world about the kingdom.
+What do they say is essential to Christianity?
 Is Christianity merely about being moral?
-Is it about abstaining from certain Christian faux pas?
-Dr. Lloyd-Jones suggests we become trapped into making the Kingdom of God about small matters because we do not know how to think in terms of the Kingdom.
-Since the Kingdom of God is completely different than anything we’ve experienced, we must learn a new way of thinking.
-We are tempted to think in earthly terms rather than the Kingdom controlling our thoughts.
-People are looking for something big, not small!
-Learn from Dr. Martyn Lloyd-Jones about faithfully witnessing to the Kingdom of God in our daily lives.
+Is it about abstaining from certain things?
+Dr. Lloyd-Jones suggests that Christians become trapped into making the kingdom of God about small matters because they do not know how to think in terms of the kingdom.
+Since the kingdom of God is completely different than anything humans have experienced, they must learn a new way of thinking.
+Christians are tempted to think in earthly terms rather than the kingdom controlling our thoughts.
+People are looking for something big, not small.
+Learn from Dr. Martyn Lloyd-Jones about faithfully witnessing to the kingdom of God in one’s daily life.

 About Dr. Martyn Lloyd-Jones